 As you well know, the pandemic has been responsible for a catastrophic loss of instruction for millions of K-12 students in the state.
 One study by researchers at Stanford University found that during the early stages of the pandemic, children lost an average of 116 days of reading time and 215 days of math work, and that recovery from these losses could take years.
-In light of the pandemic's drastic reversal of students' academic achievement, it is irresponsible and unethical to pass a bill requiring students to take a course based on a curriculum that has not been shown to improve students' academic achievement and may in fact add to their trauma.
+In light of the pandemic's drastic reversal of students' academic achievement, it is irresponsible and unethical to pass a bill requiring students to take a course based on a curriculum that will cost the state hundreds of millions of dollars annually, but has not been shown to improve students' academic achievement and may in fact add to their trauma.